A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.

 Be mindful of your selective attention.

-Nurture the hope gorilla every day.
-It’ll enable you to see the opportunity even in the most challenging time and make the most of what you have and more.
+As you learn to accept and love yourself, you’ll be better equipped to see the opportunity even in the most challenging times and make the most of what you have and more.

 You Might Also Enjoy…